rodrygo03/PA5-Unordered-Map/REPORT.md

 ----------
 Explain the Process of `Uphead` and `Downhead` with respect to the `insert()` and `remove()` functions.
 How do these functions help keep the internal heap perfectly balanced?

-If you have 1000 elements (numbered 0...999) that you want to insert into a heap, what permutation of these elements will insert into the heap in the shorted amount of time?
+If you have 1000 elements (numbered 0...999) that you want to insert into a heap, what permutation of these elements will insert into the heap in the shortest amount of time?
 What permutations will insert in the most amount of time?
 Explain your reasoning.

 Question 2
 ----------